FreeSoul01/Datathon_Retail/README.md

 - `Country`: Country from which order came

-# 📊**Data Analytics and Data Visualization**
+# 📊Data Analytics and Data Visualization

 ## Seasonality Trends Analysis

 ![image](https://github.com/user-attachments/assets/29d59c79-b785-4180-a066-2e7322955cdf)

-    The WORLD WAR 2 GLIDERS ASSTD DESIGNS has a strong seasonality pattern which cycles every 6 months.
+- The WORLD WAR 2 GLIDERS ASSTD DESIGNS has a strong seasonality pattern which cycles every 6 months.
-    There appear to be two distinct peaks around April and October.
+- There appear to be two distinct peaks around April and October.

 ![image](https://github.com/user-attachments/assets/a489ff59-70fc-46d9-9d23-ec2687e81f81)

-    The quantity sold of REGENCY CAKESTAND 3 TIER has a obvious downward trend over the years.
+- The quantity sold of REGENCY CAKESTAND 3 TIER has a obvious downward trend over the years.

 ![image](https://github.com/user-attachments/assets/d12beceb-04d0-424d-ba19-3a6e848c1db6)

-    December spike likely driven by holiday season sales (e.g., Christmas shopping).
+- December spike likely driven by holiday season sales (e.g., Christmas shopping).
-    January peak could be clearance sales or bulk buying after holidays.
+- January peak could be clearance sales or bulk buying after holidays.
-    Summer (May–July) tends to have smaller basket sizes, potentially due to fewer shopping holidays or events.
+- Summer (May–July) tends to have smaller basket sizes, potentially due to fewer shopping holidays or events.

 ![image](https://github.com/user-attachments/assets/1a675c99-76fc-41be-afc9-e726d0bd3ca8)

-    Peak in November highlights the importance of holiday-driven sales.
+- Peak in November highlights the importance of holiday-driven sales.
-    The September to November build-up suggests early holiday shopping behavior or strategic campaigns leading up to year-end.
+- The September to November build-up suggests early holiday shopping behavior or strategic campaigns leading up to year-end.
-    Consistent low points in May and early-year months indicate potential off-seasons.
+- Consistent low points in May and early-year months indicate potential off-seasons.

+## Seasonal Revenue Trends by Hemisphere

+We separated countries into Northern Hemisphere and Southern Hemisphere groups to investigate the role of seasons in customer spending.

+- Northern Hemisphere Countries included: United Kingdom, France, Germany, USA, etc.

+- Southern Hemisphere Countries included: Australia, Brazil, South Africa (RSA), etc.

+- Unspecified countries were dropped to avoid noise in the analysis.

  <img width="802" alt="image" src="https://github.com/user-attachments/assets/1944127b-4ddc-4d21-a176-5a923b17c5b9" />

-      Seasonal Revenue Trends by Hemisphere
-      We separated countries into Northern Hemisphere and Southern Hemisphere groups to investigate the role of seasons in customer spending.

-      Northern Hemisphere Countries included:
-      United Kingdom, France, Germany, USA, etc.

-      Southern Hemisphere Countries included:
-      Australia, Brazil, South Africa (RSA), etc.

-      Unspecified countries were dropped to avoid noise in the analysis.

-      Two separate graphs were generated due to significant scale differences between North and South revenues.

-      Observations:
-      Northern Hemisphere
+- **Northern Hemisphere**:
-      Sales peak around September to November, corresponding with major holiday seasons (Halloween, Black Friday, Christmas).
+  - Sales peak around September to November, corresponding with major holiday seasons (Halloween, Black Friday, Christmas).

-      Lowest activity is observed in early months (February–March), likely post-holiday slowdowns.
+  - Lowest activity is observed in early months (February–March), likely post-holiday slowdowns.

-      Southern Hemisphere
+- **Southern Hemisphere**:
-      Sales peak around June to August, corresponding to their winter season (mid-year shopping and holidays).
+  - Sales peak around June to August, corresponding to their winter season (mid-year shopping and holidays).

-      Very low sales during December, indicating that Christmas does not drive as significant sales boosts compared to the Northern Hemisphere.
+  - Very low sales during December, indicating that Christmas does not drive as significant sales boosts compared to the Northern Hemisphere.

+- **Insights**:
-      Seasonality plays a major role in revenue cycles, but its effects are hemisphere-dependent.
+  - Seasonality plays a major role in revenue cycles, but its effects are hemisphere-dependent.

-      Marketing campaigns and inventory strategies must be localized:
+  - Marketing campaigns and inventory strategies must be localized:

-      Northern Hemisphere should emphasize end-of-year holiday promotions.
+  - Northern Hemisphere should emphasize end-of-year holiday promotions.

-      Southern Hemisphere should focus on mid-year promotions around June-August.
+  - Southern Hemisphere should focus on mid-year promotions around June-August.

-## **Monthly Analysis Report (December 2010)**
+## Monthly Analysis Report (December 2010)

   - **Products that sold the most**